 Taxpayer Subsidies for Warehouses and Data Centers

-Amazon Tracker: Counting Subsidies to Amazon — Our running tally of subsidies to Amazon warehouses and data centers.
+Amazon Tracker: Counting Subsidies to Amazon — Our running tally of subsidies to Amazon warehouses, data centers, offices, film productions, etc. It is based on news articles and public transparency websites.
 Increasingly, we find the company is trying to hide tax-break details.

-(December 2016) —First, Amazon gained market share by dodging the collection of sales tax.
+Will Amazon Fool Us Twice?
+Why State and Local Governments Should Stop Subsidizing the Online Giant's Growing Distribution Network —First, Amazon gained market share by dodging the collection of sales tax.
 Then, as its Prime business model evolved (with rapid delivery) such that it couldn’t avoid building warehouses in most major markets, it created a tax-break office to get subsidies for facilities that it had to build.
+(December 2016)

 Blog: Amazon's 100,000-Job Claim: Will Taxpayers Bankroll Retail Job Churn? — We expand on the issue of Amazon’s alleged “job creation” amidst catastrophic job loss in bricks and mortar retail and resulting commercial real estate effects.
 (1/18/17)

 Memo to Politicians: Bargaining for an Amazon Warehouse?
 Turn the Tables! — Amazon should pay to arrive — not be paid — we argue in an advice column.
 (Bloomberg BNA Daily Tax ReportTM 7/25/17)

 Advice for Journalists Covering Amazon